SEI-SEA-1-25/react-giphy/README.md

 - Load in Axios, and use it to make an HTTP request to the API search endpoint using the user's query.
 - Pass the data to the Results component to be displayed.

-### Step 8:

-- Lets get rid of Search button and call the external API whenever User is entering string to search (Hint: you may have to make some changes in onInput()).
-- Now that you have that working, lets introduce some performance optimization.
-Make changes such that component is only re-rendered if the User changes the search string (Hint: use a lifecycle hook.
-Also, you may have to set the value of `state.query` in another method).
-- After you have made these changes you will notice that even though you are not re-rendering the component, but your app is still making the third-party API call.
-Use one of the other lifecycle hooks to prevent that from happening (Hint: think about componentDidUpdate() lifecycle method).

 ## Bonus

-### Step 9: Add Styles to your React app
+### Step 8: Add Styles to your React app

 - Load in Bootstrap CDN in `index.html`.
 - Modify UI to include Bootstrap classes.
-- Create a `styles` directory and make a file for your CSS rule definitions - this will be written in Javascript!.
-- Load in that file in any component and then use that to apply inline styling.
+- Alternatively look into the react-bootstrap module for another way of styling your components w/ Bootstrap

-### Step 10: Add a single result detail component
+### Step 9: Add a single result detail component

 - Create a `Details` component that renders information about a single gif.
 - When a user clicks on a  gif in the results view, render the detail UI.

+### Step 10:

+- Lets get rid of Search button and call the external API whenever User is entering string to search (Hint: you will need to useEffect() w/ your search query state variable in the dependency array
+- Warning!
+This functionality, while awesome, will eat through your rate limit extremely fast!
+The free tier of Giphy API allows for 50 searches TOTAL per hour / or 100 searches per day